 c.
 Part of proposed effort is volunteered as cost sharing, and faculty member’s salary exceeds cap.

 Mary James’ annual salary is $250,000.
-She will commit 20 percent effort with only 10 percent salary requested on her NIH grant.
+Mary James will commit 20 percent effort with only 10 percent salary requested on this NIH grant.
 Calculate the salary as follows:

 |Grant Budget Index||5-ledger||5 xxxxx||$18,510||Not cost shared ($185,100 @ 10%)|

 |Cost Sharing Index||2-ledger||5 xxxxx||$21,490||Voluntary committed|

 - $200,000 salary x 20% total committed effort = $40,000